 Instead, get the hard stuff out of the way first.

--Decide which photos you want to include, then determine which ones you need for each page.
+- Decide which photos you want to include in your vacation scrapbook, then determine which ones you’ll use on each page.
 I usually do four per page, or two/three if I’m also including a brochure or ticket stubs.
-It’s also important to consider layout, as a 12×12 page using 4×6 photos can only hold the following:
+It’s also important to consider scrapbook layouts, as a 12×12 page using 4×6 photos can only hold the following:

 - 4 or 5 horizontal